 It’s getting to be my travel season again, and while I haven’t solved most of my problems, I’m at least getting better at working around them.

-My last travel post was nearly a year ago, and was my first major trip since developing an intense sensitivity to corn, multiple food allerges, and becoming airborne sensitive:
+My first travel post was in 2013 and was my first major trip since developing an intense sensitivity to corn, multiple food allergies, and becoming airborne sensitive:

 Since then I have traveled to: